campbell17/campbell17-v2/journal/draft-SERIES-WIP-2.md

 "Yeah, you've never heard that?"

-"I have not," she says with one eyebrow raised.
+"I have not," she said with one eyebrow raised.
 "Anyway, how often do you go this way?"

-"All the time," the boy says over his shoulder.
+"All the time," the boy said over his shoulder.
 "I can't take my bike, but it's so much shorter it doesn't matter.
 Besides, once we get there everything is so bunched up you don't need a bike."

 The trail ran through a valley bisecting two stretches of woods.
 A quarter-mile to the west, the woods opened into the edge of the boy's neighborhood.
 Equidistant to the east and up the big hill is their destination - the spirited paragon of suburban existence: The Wexford strip mall.